etwasmitbaum/dhbw-typst-horb/clean-dhbw/lib.typ

 // Workaround for the lack of an `std` scope.
 #let std-bibliography = bibliography

-/// This function does provide a template in (unofficial) accordance to the DHBW Stuttgart guideline for a Thesis
+/// This function does provide a template in (unofficial) accordance to the DHBW Stuttgart guideline for a Thesis.
 #let clean-dhbw(
   /// The title of your document. -> str
   title: str,